View Robert Johnson's Obituary on DesMoinesRegister.com and share memories

 Bob was preceded in death by his siblings, Carroll and Merle; sister-in-law, Sandra; and his parents.

-A memorial service will be held at a later date at Ankeny First United Methodist Church.
+A memorial service will be held at 11:00 a.m., on Friday, April 3, 2020 at Ankeny Frist United Methodist Church-Faith Chapel, 7384 NW 16th St., Ankeny.
 A celebration of life with pie and ice cream (per Bob's request) will be held later this summer at Peru.

 Memorial gifts may be directed to Ankeny First United Methodist Church, Peru Methodist Church, the DMACC scholarship for Peru students, or the in memory of Bob.